 So we need some new, cute (and maybe less kitch?) ways to include children in a wedding ceremony and I think these 6 ideas are gold.

 Some are just for laughs and others are a keepsake or memento that can be looked back on and admired for many years to come.

 1) Lolly/candy blending

 Instead of using sand, small jars labelled with each family member’s name holds their favourite lolly, candy, sweet or whatever you want to call them.
-Every family member has their own strengths, wishes and hopes and their lolly represents that.
+Every family member has their own strengths, wishes and hopes and their chosen lolly represents those differences.

-The blending is also a symbol of the different members of the family bringing their own unique flavour to the mix.
+The act of layering the candy is also a symbol of the different members of the family bringing their own unique flavour to the mix.